libreForms/libreForms-flask/README.md

 ## Abstraction Layer

-libreForms provides a simple but highly extensible method of form building in Python, leveraging Flask's doctrine of 'simplicity and extensibility' to give significant control and flexibility to organizations to design forms and data that meet their needs.
-To accomplish this, the application is built on an abstraction layer that stores all the information needed to generate a browser-based form and parse form data into a cohesive data structure.
+libreForms is a set of rules, or an abstraction layer, that provide a simple but highly extensible method of building browser-based forms in Python.
+To accomplish this, libreForms defines the structure of a configuration file to store all the information needed to generate a browser-based form and parse form data into a cohesive data structure while accounting for additional features an organization might want to add.

-The libreForms abstraction layer is defined in ```libreforms/forms/__init__.py``` and expects organizations to overwrite the default form by adding a file called ```libreforms/add_ons.py```.
+The libreForms abstraction layer is defined in ```libreforms/__init__.py``` and, when used in conjuction with the web application, it expects organizations will overwrite the default form used to illustrate the rules by adding a file called ```libreforms/add_ons.py```.
 At this time, the abstraction layer can handle the "text", "password", "radio", "checkbox", "date", "hidden", and "number" input types, and can write to Python's str, float, int, and list data types.

-The abstraction layer breaks down individual forms into fields and configurations.
+At a high level, the abstraction layer breaks down individual forms into fields and configurations.
 A field must have a unique name, which must employ underscores instead of spaces ("My Form Field" would not work, but "My_Form_Field" is a correct field name).
-Configuration names are preceded by an underscore (eg. "_dashboard" or "_allow_repeats") and allow form administrators to define unique form behavior.
-All built in configurations default to a value of False.
+Configuration names are preceded by an underscore (eg. "_dashboard" or "_allow_repeats") and allow form administrators to define unique, custom form behavior.
+All built-in configurations default to a value of False.

-Here is an overview of the abstraction layer in versions below `1.0.0`.
-Specifically, the following snippet defines a single form called `sample-form` with a handful of fields like `Text_Field`, `Pass_Field`, etc. and add a dashboard view for the form using the `_dashboard` configuration.
+Here is an overview of the abstraction layer in versions `<1.0.0`.
+Specifically, the following snippet defines a single form called `sample-form` with a handful of fields like `Text_Field`, `Pass_Field`, etc. and a dashboard view for the form using the `_dashboard` configuration.

 ```python
 forms = {